Waziristan: Dissolution of South Waziristan

 The South Waziristan was a district with its district headquarters at Wanna.
 South Waziristan, comprising about 6500 km2, previously was the most volatile agency of Pakistan.
 Up until 2021 it was not under the direct administration of the government of Pakistan, South Waziristan was previously and indirectly governed by a political agent, who has been either an outsider or a Waziri—a system inherited from the British Raj.
 From January 2021 to April 2022, South Waziristan served as a district of the adjacent KPK province.
-In south Waziristan Agency, there are three tribes, Ahmadzai Wazir, Mahsud Wazir and Burki.
-Burki and Urmarh are the same tribe.
+In south Waziristan Agency, there are three tribes, Ahmadzai Wazir, Mahsud and Burki.
+Burki and Urmar are the same tribe.
 In 2022, Government of Khyber-Pakhtunkhwa led by PTI decided to divide South Waziristan District into two districts, Lower South Waziristan District, and Upper South Waziristan District.

 Pakistan's new Waziristan strategy

 On 4 June 2007, the National Security Council of Pakistan met to decide the fate of Waziristan and take up a number of political and administrative decisions to control "Talibanization" of the area.
 The meeting was chaired by president Pervez Musharraf and it was attended by the Chief Ministers and Governors of all four provinces.
 They discussed the deteriorating law and order situation and the threat posed to state security.

 The government decided to take a number of actions to stop the "Talibanization" and crush the armed militancy in the Tribal regions and Khyber Pakhtunkhwa.

 The NSC of Pakistan has decided the following actions will be taken to achieve the goals: